velartrill/velartrill.github.io/orig/the-importance-of-keys.md

 "I'm sure, please.
 I'll be fine."
 Lishuen grabs the handset from the card table and I help her make her way back to the cabinet.
 As she fiddles with the cables, I retrieve the printed pages from the teletype and power it back off, returning the amulet to its place around my neck.

 Lishuen lets out a delighted exclamation.
-I turn to find her holding up the handset, which is lit up across the face, a miniature screen full of symbols I don't recognize.
+I turn to find her holding up the handset, which is lit up across the face, a miniature imager full of symbols I don't recognize.
 "It's working," she murmurs.
 "Oh, thank God, the converter works."

-"I'm glad you didn't go through all that for nothing."
-I reply.
+"I'm glad you didn't go through all that for nothing," I reply.

 She nods.
 "Oh, my gosh.
 Okay.
 Um."
 She looks up at me.
 "Could you… could you maybe fetch my other things from the table?"